 The Peloponnesian War: Athens and Sparta in Savage Conflict, 431-404 BC by Donald Kagan.
 A sweeping new narrative of this epic contest that captures all its drama, action, and tragedy.

 Thermopylae: The Battle for the West by Ernle Bradford.
-About the three-day battle for the pass at Thermopylae (the Hot Gates) during Persian emperor Xerxes's massive invasion of Greece.
-The bloody stand made there by King Leonidas and his small Spartan army in 480 B.C. has been hailed ever since as an outstanding example of courage.
+About the three-day battle for the pass at Thermopylae (the Hot Gates) during Persian emperor Xerxes's invasion of Greece.

 Alexander the Great

 Lysimachus: A Study in Early Hellenistic Kingship by Helen S. Lund.
-Among Alexander the Great's successors, Lysimachus is the forgotten man; when he is recalled it is usually as a brutal oppressor of the Greeks.
-This book analyses his skills as warrior and diplomat and examines the factors which motivated him.
+Among Alexander the Great's successors, Lysimachus is recalled as a brutal oppressor.
+This book analyses his skills as warrior and diplomat, and examines his motivations.
 (This review © Amazon.com.)